SSSD/sssd.io/src/contrib/mmap_cache.rst

 --------------

 The memory area is treated as bit-field.
-Each bit corresponds to a slot in the data table starting with the highest bit (0x80) of the first byte in the free table.
+Each bit corresponds to a slot in the data table starting with the highest bit (``0x80``) of the first byte in the free table.

-At startup the free table is initialized with 0x00 (no bit set) which corresponds to a completely empty data table.
+At startup the free table is initialized with ``0x00`` (no bit set) which corresponds to a completely empty data table.

 The Hash Table
 --------------

-The hash table it treated as an array of uint32_t values.
+The hash table it treated as an array of ``uint32_t`` values.
 The index used to access the array is the hash value calculated from the user or group name or ID and the hash value is the slot number in the data table where the data record for the object starts.

-At startup the hash table is initialized with 0xff which indicates that there is no data available for the give hash.
+At startup the hash table is initialized with ``0xff`` which indicates that there is no data available for the given hash.

 Sizes of the tables
 -------------------

-From the previous sections it became clear that although the sizes of the data, free and hash table are handled independently they are connected.
+From the previous sections it became clear that although the sizes of the data, free and hash tables are handled independently they are connected.
 Of course the free table should have at least so many bit as there are slots in the data table.
 But having more would be a waste of space (although not as much as having lesser bits).
 So number of bits and slots should match.

-The size of the data table should be large enough to help the amount of expected data where expected do not necessarily mean e.g. all possible users but the amount of data needed on the host running SSSD to work efficiently.
-It should be large enough so that data in active use has not to be overwritten constantly with other data.
-So let's say there should of *N* data elements in the cache (currently the hard-coded default is ``#define SSS_MC_CACHE_ELEMENTS 50000``).
+The size of the data table should be large enough to contain the expected data (amount of data needed on the host running SSSD to work efficiently).
+It should be large enough so that data in active use does not have to be overwritten constantly with other data.
+So let's say there are *N* data elements in the cache.
 Depending on the slot size and the type of data one slot might not be sufficient to hold a data element of average size so there is a payload which says how many slots are used typically for a data element.
 See below for a discussion about the payload of the current data types.
 For the size of the data table we now have *N* times the payload size.

-With the number of data elements *N* we now can define the size of the hash table as well.
+With the number of data elements *N* we can now define the size of the hash table as well.
 Since the data typically can be accessed either by name or ID we need 2 times *N* entries in the hash table array for the ideal case where no hash collisions occur.
 Since we always have to expect and handle hash collisions it won't help to use more memory for the hash table.
-On the other hand hash collisions should be avoided where possible because they make the handling of the memory cache more complex and slower.
-Since using less than 2 times *N* entries will force hash collisions if the cache is filled with the expected number of elements just using ``2 * N * sizeof(uint32_t)`` for the hash table size looks like a good compromise.
+On the other hand hash collisions should be avoided where possible because handling of the memory caches becomes slower and more complex.
+Using less than 2 times *N* entries will force hash collisions if the cache is filled with the expected number of elements just using ``2 * N * sizeof(uint32_t)`` for the hash table size looks like a good compromise.

 .. image:: memory_cache_tables.svg